-Edamame Hummus is a rich and creamy dip perfect to serve with veggies, crackers, or chips.
-Make it for your next house party (vegan, gluten-free).
+Edamame Hummus is a rich and creamy dip perfect for serving with veggies, crackers, or chips.
+Make this Trader Joe’s copycat recipe for your next house party (vegan, gluten-free).

 Jump to:

-This vegan and gluten-free dip come together in under 5 minutes.
-It has a rich and creamy texture and a lemony earthy flavor.
+This vegan and gluten-free dip comes together in under 5 minutes.
+It has a rich and creamy texture and a lemony, earthy flavor.

-If you like the classic hummus recipe, then this green hummus will be a hit too.
+If you like the classic hummus recipe, this green hummus will also be a hit.

-This green soya bean dip is great to serve for parties with veggies, crackers, or pita bread.
+This green soya bean dip is great for veggies, crackers, or pita bread parties.
 It also makes for a great sandwich spread.

-You can easily double or triple the edamame hummus recipe if making it for a crowd.
+You can easily double or triple Trader joe’s edamame hummus recipe if making it for a crowd.

 Health Benefits Of Edamame

 Edamame Beans are green or immature soya beans.
-The term literally means “stem beans,” presumably because they were traditionally sold with the stems still attached.
+The term means “stem beans,” presumably because they were traditionally sold with attached stems.

 Edamame beans are also a good source of fiber.
 One cup of cooked edamame beans contains about 8 grams of fiber.
 This is about 32% of the daily recommended intake of fiber.